What EPA is Doing to Reduce Mercury Pollution, and Exposures to Mercury

 Waste from dental amalgam: EPA has worked with the American Dental Association and with dental amalgam manufacturers to teach dentists and dental students best management practices for disposing of amalgam waste.

 In 2008, EPA, the American Dental Association (ADA) and the National Association of Clean Water Agencies (NACWA) signed a Memorandum of Understanding (PDF).
 This memorandum establishes a Voluntary Dental Amalgam Discharge Reduction Program.
-The goal of the program is for dentists to follow the ADA’s best management practices (BMPs) for amalgam waste Exit.
+The goal of the program is for dentists to follow the ADA’s best management practices (BMPs) for amalgam waste.